acrolinx/acrolinx-coding-guidance/topics/result.md

 3. XML processing instructions
 4. Comments

-The chosen strategy should depend on the document type.
+Choose a strategy depending on the document type.
 Probably there are already other editors and Acrolinx Integrations dealing with the same format?
 If yes, do it the same way, they do.

-Make sure that:
+Make sure:

 * A new check overrides the last embedded check data, to be always up to date.
 * You don't use a fixed list of keys and values.
 The Acrolinx Platform decides which keys should be embedded.